Weston’s High Street Heritage Action Zone receives a Historic England grant

 The first shrine will be a contemporary, performance-based bandstand in the town centre, co-created by internationally acclaimed artist Morag Myerscough, who will work alongside the project’s lead local artist Megan Clark-Bagnall and artists in the area, to produce vibrant artwork featuring her signature use of creative colour and pattern.

-The bandstand will make its premiere as part of Weston’s Whirligig Festival in September.
+The bandstand will make its premiere this winter.
 It will provide a space for both professional and emerging artists to showcase their work and become a performance platform for other cultural events within the town.

 Another shrine will build on a recent Culture Weston project ‘Let’s Get Visible’ with Weston’s LGBTQ+ community.